LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Related Works

 \subsection{3D Gaussian Splatting with Language Embedding}

 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} is a 3D scene reconstruction method, which has attracted significant attention due to its high-quality and real-time rendering capabilities \cite{chen2025survey3dgaussiansplatting}.
-Several studies have explored online geometric modeling based on 3DGS \cite{matsuki2024gaussian}\cite{keetha2024splatam}.
-As many embodied tasks require not only geometric representations but also semantic guidance, recent works \cite{qin2024langsplat}\cite{zhou2024feature}\cite{shi2024language}\cite{wu2024opengaussian} have attempted to incorporate language features extracted by 2D vision-language models into 3DGS model.
-For example, LangSplat \cite{qin2024langsplat} compresses high-dimensional CLIP features into low-dimensional Gaussian features.
-Most methods \cite{qin2024langsplat}\cite{zhou2024feature}\cite{shi2024language} optimize semantic features only in the rendered 2D view, their performance degrades when directly querying semantic features on 3D Gaussians.
-OpenGaussian \cite{wu2024opengaussian} addresses this by proposing a feature discretization mechanism that aligns low-dimensional Gaussian features with high-dimensional 2D instance embeddings.
+Beyond online geometric modeling \cite{matsuki2024gaussian}\cite{keetha2024splatam}, as many embodied tasks require not only geometric representations but also scene understanding, recent works \cite{zhou2024feature}\cite{shi2024language} attempt to incorporate language features by embedding vision-language features into Gaussians for scene understanding.
+For instance, LangSplat \cite{qin2024langsplat} compresses CLIP features via scene-specific autoencoders.
+Online Language Splatting \cite{Katragadda2025OnlineLS} enables near real-time incremental language mapping.
+However, while achieving high-fidelity 2D semantic rendering, these approaches exhibit limited capabilities in explicit 3D spatial indexing as pointed out in \cite{wu2024opengaussian}.
+LagMemo employs codebook clustering for robust 3D spatial-semantic association, and specifically tailored to the sparse-view navigation setting with efficient feature retrieval.